adamisom/collab-canvas/docs/phase2/tasks.md

 ### Files to Update
 - Any files with bugs discovered during integration
-- `/src/services/canvasCommandExecutor.ts` - Bug fixes
-- `/src/services/aiAgent.ts` - Bug fixes
-- `/src/components/ai/AIChat.tsx` - UX improvements
-- `/functions/src/index.ts` - Function improvements
+- `/docs/phase2/ai-development-log.md` - Development log (required for submission)
+- This file, under each scenario, log notes (such as bug fixes) from manual testing

 ### Files to Create
-- `/docs/phase2/ai-development-log.md` - Development log (required for submission)
-- `/docs/phase2/testing-notes.md` - Testing results and findings
+- `/docs/phase2/testing-plan.md` - Testing plan

 ### Integration Testing Scenarios